Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +1000

-- Texas is one spot higher based on its national championship odds (fourth-best in college basketball) than its computer ranking (fifth-best).
+- In terms of its odds to win the national championship (+1000), Texas is fifth-best in the country.
+It is the same according to the computer rankings.

+- The Longhorns' national championship odds have jumped from +2200 at the beginning of the season to +1000, the 75th-biggest change among all teams.

-- The Longhorns have had the 74th-biggest change in terms of their national championship odds, improving from +2200 at the start of the season to +1000.
+- The Musketeers' national championship odds have jumped from +8000 at the start of the season to +3500, the 64th-biggest change among all teams.

-- Texas' chances of winning the national championship, based on its odds, are 9.1%.
+- The implied probability of Xavier winning the national championship, based on its +3500 moneyline odds, is 2.8%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.